DannyBen/jossh/test/README.md

 Running Tests
 =============

-In order to run tests you need to prepare the `ssh_hosts.yml` file at the root folder of the repository (this file is .gitignored).
+In order to run tests you need to prepare host configuration files at the root directory or the repository:

+	`ssh_hosts.yml`
+	`custom_hosts.yml`

+Both these files need to be identical and are .gitignored.

+The reason we need two files, is that one of the tests is testing the feature that allows using a custom hosts filename.

-It needs to have a `:localhost` key that defines the host you want to test against.
+The tests look for a `:localhost` key that defines the host you want to test against.

 Example